German Shepherd Puppy Crying in Crate: What Does It Mean & How to Stop It

 Yuck.

-So the first order of business that is urgent is to get your new GSD puppy comfy in their new crate!
+So, the first order of business is to get your new GSD puppy comfy in their new crate!

-Here are seven expert tips to make the crate look and feel and smell homey and safe for your puppy:
+Here are seven expert tips to make the crate look, feel, and smell homey and safe for your puppy:

-1. If at all possible, put in something from the puppy’s previous home, be it a toy, a blanket, a treat, or something else that smells like “home.”
+1. If possible, put something from the puppy’s previous home in a crate.
+It can be a toy, a blanket, a treat, or something else that smells like “home.”

 2. Add in something that smells like you that you aren’t attached to, like an old shirt or a pair of socks.

-3. Make sure your puppy’s crate pad is thick and comfy and also moisture-wicking so any “accidents” don’t leave them sitting in wet all night.
+3. Make sure your puppy’s crate pad is thick and comfy.
+It should be moisture-wicking, so any “accidents” don’t leave your pup sitting in a wet crate all night.

-4. Make sure the crate is roomy enough to give your puppy someplace else to pee and poop if they cannot wait (remember, it can take up to 12 months for your puppy’s G.I. system to fully mature and potty training is a trial-and-error process!).
+4. Make sure the crate is roomy enough to give your puppy someplace else to pee and poop if they cannot wait.
+Remember, it can take up to 12 months for your puppy’s G.I. system to mature fully.

 5. Place the crate in a cool, dark, quiet place that won’t trigger your puppy’s fears.

 6. Cover the crate partially for naps and bedtime (but not so much that there is no ventilation).
-Aim for protecting your puppy from drafts and light but still allowing for sufficient airflow.
+Aim for protecting your puppy from drafts and light while allowing for sufficient airflow.

 7. Add in a comfortable puppy blanket so your dog can snuggle up in it.